 LOLER (Lifting Operations and Lifting Equipment Regulations 1998) and PUWER (Provision and Use of Work Equipment Regulations 1998) are both part of UK health and safety law.
 They often apply to the same piece of equipment, but cover different aspects of its safety.

 In care homes, this distinction is critical.
 If you have a hoist, it falls under both LOLER and PUWER.
-PUWER ensures it’s in safe working order.
-LOLER ensures it’s safe to actually lift residents or items.
+PUWER helps ensure it’s in safe working order.
+LOLER helps ensure it’s safe to actually lift residents or items.

 Easy way to remember it: